MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

    - target: {applicationVersion} - the version property must be a valid version string (major.minor.build.revision)

-**- requestBodyRequired:** - the request body must be provided
+`requestBodyRequired` - the request body must be provided

-**- resourceDoesNotExist:** - the targeted property doesn't exist
+`resourceDoesNotExist` - the targeted property doesn't exist

    - target: {ringName} - a ring with the provided name wasn't found

-**- resourceExists:** - an environment with the same name already exists
+`resourceExists` an environment with the same name already exists

-**- environmentNameNotValid:** - the environment name can't be a reserved value, must be less than 30 characters, must start with an alpha character and consist only of alpha, numberical, underscore (_), or dash (-) characters
+`environmentNameNotValid` - the environment name can't be a reserved value, must be less than 30 characters, must start with an alpha character and consist only of alpha, numberical, underscore (_), or dash (-) characters

-**- cannotCreateNamedEnvironment:** - environments with names other than 'Production' or 'Sandbox' aren't supported on the targeted version.
+`cannotCreateNamedEnvironment` - environments with names other than 'Production' or 'Sandbox' aren't supported on the targeted version.

-**- tenantAlreadyProvisioning:** - can't create a new environment because another environment is currently in the process of being created.
+`tenantAlreadyProvisioning` - can't create a new environment because another environment is currently in the process of being created.

-**- applicationFamilyNotAccessible:** - the calling tenant doesn't have access to the targeted application family and country code
+`applicationFamilyNotAccessible` - the calling tenant doesn't have access to the targeted application family and country code

-**- environmentReservationFailed:** - another environment within the same application family already has this name
+`environmentReservationFailed` -- another environment within the same application family already has this name

-**- maximumNumberOfEnvironmentsAllowedReached:** - the limit on the number of allowed environments of the provided type has been reached
+`maximumNumberOfEnvironmentsAllowedReached` - the limit on the number of allowed environments of the provided type has been reached

 ### Get Database Size